 Full Position Description

-One or two NIH-funded postdoctoral positions are available immediately in Pulmonary Medicine -Lung Biology and Disease Program.
-The project will investigate the cellular and molecular mechanisms of pulmonary and ocular fibrosis and utilize both in vitro primary human cell systems and preclinical models.
+One or two NIH-funded postdoctoral positions are available immediately in Pulmonary Medicine -Lung Biology and Disease Program to investigate the cellular and molecular mechanisms of pulmonary and ocular fibrosis and utilize both in vitro primary human cell systems and preclinical models.

 |4/26/13||Biostatistics and Computational Biology||